micahflee/passphraseme/README.md

 that the brute force times will vary wildly, both much quicker or much slower, depending on the hash function or [KDF](https://en.wikipedia.org/wiki/Key_derivation_function) used -- basically, depending on what software you're using this passphrase with.

+## Licenses

+The wordlists included were created by Electronic Frontier Foundation, and are distributed under the Creative Commons Attribution 3.0.
+For the fandom wordlists (Game of Thrones, Harry Potter, Star Trek, and Star Wars), EFF notes that "Any trademarks within the word list are the property of their respective trademark holders, who are not affiliated with the Electronic Frontier Foundation and do not sponsor or endorse these passwords."